Zilliqa/zq2/docs/checkpoints.md

  * 8 bytes containing the big-endian 64-bit chain ID that the checkpoint corresponds to.
  * The 21st byte is an ASCII newline.

-### Version `1`
+### Version `2`
 Currently checkpoints use a plaintext, line-based format.

-The first two lines (after the header) are the block data: first, the checkpoint block itself; then, its parent block.
+The first two lines (after the header) are the checkpoint block data: first, the checkpoint block itself; then, its transactions, then its parent block.
 Blocks are currently encoded using `bincode` and the default serialization format - refer to `zilliqa/src/message.rs`.
 The resulting binary strings are hex-encoded.

-All subsequent lines contain serialised state data.
+All subsequent lines contain serialised state data of the parent block.
+We pass the state trie of the parent rather than the checkpoint block itself to ensure that all state data for the checkpointed block is available, even that which requires a lookup to the parent state trie such as the commitee and author.

 As some background, the state consists of a patricia merkle trie of accounts, and each account additionally stores the state root hash of a sub-trie for its storage.
 Each line has a format that looks like this:
 ```
 {account key}:{serialized account};{storage entry key}:{storage value},{storage entry key}:{storage value},{...}
 ```